hp-8/ohStore/README.md

 ## Overview 🌐

 This project is a Firebase-based e-commerce website designed for practicing and enhancing backend web development skills.
 The primary functionalities include user profile creation, product browsing, and secure transactions using Razorpay.
-The project incorporates various technologies such as React, Tailwind CSS, Axios, Firebase, Redux, lazy load images, Redux Thunk, React Router DOM, Vercel, and React Countdown.
+The project incorporates various technologies such as React, Tailwind CSS, Axios, Firebase, Redux, lazy load images, Redux Thunk, React Router DOM, Vercel, and React Countdown and much more.

 ## Features 🛍️